 Understanding of the fundamental features of the climate system is robust and well established.
-Scientists in the 19th-century identified the major natural factors influencing the climate system.
+Scientists in the 19th century identified the major natural factors influencing the climate system.
 They also hypothesized the potential for anthropogenic climate change due to carbon dioxide (CO2) emitted by fossil fuel combustion.
 The principal natural drivers of climate change, including changes in incoming solar radiation, volcanic activity, orbital cycles, and changes in global biogeochemical cycles, have been studied systematically since the early 20th century.
 Other major anthropogenic drivers, such as atmospheric aerosols (fine solid particles or liquid droplets), land-use change and non-CO2 greenhouse gases, were identified by the 1970s.
 Since systematic scientific assessments began in the 1970s, the influence of human activity on the warming of the climate system has evolved from theory to established fact.
-Past projections of global surface temperature and the pattern of warming are broadly consistent with subsequent observations (limited evidence, high agreement), especially when accounting for the difference in radiative forcing scenarios used for making projections and the radiative forcings that actually occurred. {1.3.1 - 1.3.6}
+Past projections of global surface temperature and the pattern of warming are broadly consistent with subsequent observations (limited evidence, high agreement), especially when accounting for the difference in radiative forcing scenarios used for making projections and the radiative forcings that actually occurred. {1.3.1–1.3.6}

 Global surface temperatures increased by about 0.1°C (likely range –0.1°C to +0.3°C, medium confidence) between the period around 1750 and the 1850–1900 period, with anthropogenic factors responsible for a warming of 0.0°C–0.2°C (likely range, medium confidence).
-This assessed change in temperature before 1850–1900 is not included in the AR6 assessment of global warming to date, to ensure consistency with previous IPCC assessment reports, and because of the lower confidence in the estimate.
-There was likely a net anthropogenic forcing of 0.0–0.3 Wm-2 in 1850–1900 relative to 1750 (medium confidence), with radiative forcing from increases in atmospheric greenhouse gas concentrations being partially offset by anthropogenic aerosol emissions and land-use change.
-Net radiative forcing from solar and volcanic activity is estimated to be smaller than ±0.1 Wm-2 for the same period. {Cross Chapter Box 1.2, 1.4.1, Cross Chapter Box 2.3}
+This assessed change in temperature before 1850–1900 is not included in the AR6 Assessment of global warming to date, to ensure consistency with previous IPCC assessment reports, and because of the lower confidence in the estimate.
+There was likely a net anthropogenic forcing of 0.0–0.3 W m–2 in 1850–1900 relative to 1750 (medium confidence), with radiative forcing from increases in atmospheric greenhouse gas concentrations being partially offset by anthropogenic aerosol emissions and land-use change.
+Net radiative forcing from solar and volcanic activity is estimated to be smaller than ±0.1 W m–2 for the same period. {Cross-Chapter Box 1.2, 1.4.1, Cross-Chapter Box 2.3}

 Natural climate variability can temporarily obscure or intensify anthropogenic climate change on decadal time scales, especially in regions with large internal interannual-to-decadal variability.
 At the current level of global warming, an observed signal of temperature change relative to the 1850–1900 baseline has emerged above the levels of background variability over virtually all land regions (high confidence).
-Both the rate of long-term change and the amplitude of interannual (year-to-year) variability differ from global to regional to local scales, between regions and across climate variables, thus influencing when changes become apparent.
+Both the rate of long-term change and the amplitude of interannual (year-to-year) variability differ between global, regional and local scales, between regions and across climate variables, thus influencing when changes become apparent.
 Tropical regions have experienced less warming than most others, but also exhibit smaller interannual variations in temperature.
 Accordingly, the signal of change is more apparent in tropical regions than in regions with greater warming but larger interannual variations (high confidence). {1.4.2, FAQ 1.2}

-The AR6 has adopted a unified framework of climate risk, supported by an increased focus in WGI on low-likelihood, high-impact events.
+AR6 has adopted a unified framework of climate risk, supported by an increased focus in WGI on low-likelihood, high-impact events.
 Systematic risk framing is intended to aid the formulation of effective responses to the challenges posed by current and future climatic changes and to better inform risk assessment and decision-making.
 AR6 also makes use of the ‘storylines’ approach, which contributes to building a robust and comprehensive picture of climate information, allows a more flexible consideration and communication of risk, and can explicitly address low-likelihood, high-impact events. {1.1.2, 1.4.4, Cross-Chapter Box 1.3}